fpastorm/LSTM-Haptic-Fusion/README.md

 ### LSTM Networks ###

-To train the Neural Networks, download the dataset and change the "FUSION2020_FOLDER_PATH" to your path.
+To train the NLSTM Networks, download the dataset, change the "FUSION2020_FOLDER_PATH" to your path and choose the number of objects for training.
 Execute all cells in order to get the following data:

 * **Output Matrix.** An output matrix is created with the probabilities obtained testing the neural network.
 * **Data visualization.** A visualization of the data previously loaded.
 Tactile data is respresented as 21 images and  kinesthetic as a 4x41 matrix.
+* **Accuracy and loss.** The loss and accuracy of the training  and validation set is represented over the epochs.

+### Perceptron ###
+ To train the perceptron, both LSTMs Output matrix must be in the path.
+Introduce the number of objects previously trained and the number of training objects for the perceptron.
+Again execute all cells to get the following data:

+* **Output Matrix.** An output matrix is created with the probabilities obtained testing the perceptron.
 * **Accuracy and loss.** The loss and accuracy of the training  and validation set is represented over the epochs.

 ## Cite this work